Fast service: Get a certificate in as few as 7 days.*

 Extended Validation (EV) SSL Certificates are only granted to the following organizations, businesses and corporations:

 - Incorporated or limited liability companies that are legally registered with a “Good Standing,” “Active,” or equivalent status.

 - Business entities such as general partnerships, unincorporated associations, DBAs and sole proprietorships.

-Any website protected by an EV SSL will display a green address bar in addition to the padlock and HTTPS prefix.
+Any website protected by an EV SSL will display a padlock and HTTPS prefix.
 It shows shoppers they're on an encrypted website and that their credit card information and any other sensitive data they've submitted are secure.

 Organization Validation (OV) Certificates take security up a level and require human verification of the organization’s identity.
 The same is true for Extended Validation (EV) Certificates, which verify not just domain ownership but business identity, legal status and address.
 The vetting process for the EV cert is more in-depth than any of the other Certificates, so EV SSL Certificates give customers more confidence.
 The increased scrutiny rules out the chance that a hacker or phisher could get an EV Certificate.